What is a hostel? What is hostel life like?

-In addition to breakfast, hostels typically offer activities that bring all the guests together.
-Whether for a party at a local bar, for a pizza night or for game night.
+In addition to breakfast, hostels typically offer activities that bring all of the guests together.
+Such activities include walking and bicycle tours, parties at local bars, and trivia and game nights.

 Who is recommended to stay in a hostel?

-If you are in search of traveling with a purpose, where you get to know a local culture, local places, and other travelers, the hostel environment is certainly for you!
+If you are in search of traveling with a purpose, and want to get to know a local culture, local places, and other travelers, the hostel environment is certainly for you!

 You will form many new friendships and discover who you are as a person.

-For those looking for a more affordable price, alone or with a small group of friends, staying in a hostel often fits the budget way more than the other available hotel options.
+For those looking for accommodation at an affordable price, whether staying alone or with a group of friends, hostels often fit the budget way more than the other available hotel options.

-Many hostels also have private rooms that can vary by location, but they can accommodate from 2 to 5 people.
+Many hostels also have cost-efficient private rooms that can accommodate anywhere from two to five people.

 What is working in a hostel like?

-It is a very relaxed work environment that requires no uniform and no commute.
+The hostel work environment is friendly and relaxed, and requires no uniform and no commute.
 Put on comfortable clothes and shoes, and your best smile!

 Positive points about working in a hostel

-You will get to meet lots of awesome people and create great friendships.
+- You will get to meet lots of amazing people and create great friendships.

-By talking with so many different people, you will realize that the world is much bigger than the bubble you are used to living in, there are so many incredible life stories.
+- By talking with so many different people, you will realize that the world is much bigger than the bubble you are used to living in.
+You will hear so many incredible life stories.

 Negative points about working in a hostel

-Because you will be living at your place of work, you may not be able to totally disengage from the activities, but might continue working after you’ve already completed your shift.
-But this is a very personal trait.
-Try to control yourself so this does not happen.
+- Because you will be living at your place of work, you might have a difficult time disengaging from your work activities, and will continue working even after you’ve already completed your shift.
+This is a very personal trait.
+Try to control yourself and find a balance of work and play so this does not happen.

-If you have to have a space just for you, to be alone in silence or do whatever, it might be a little more complicated.
-But nothing will prevent you from touring the area and finding a corner in the middle of nature just for you.
+- If you are used to having space that is just for you, finding your time to be completely alone and in silence while living in a hostel might be a little more complicated.
+Ultimately, nothing should prevent you from touring the surrounding area, where you can find a quiet corner in the middle of a nearby park or green area just for you.